stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. note::

-    By default, new Groups created will have a ``Status`` of Enabled.
+    By default, new Groups created will have a ``Status`` of ``enabled``.
 If you'd like to create an initially-disabled Group, use this more-expressive syntax:

     .. only:: csharp